shramanth95207/Music-Playlist-Project/Readme.md

-hi Music Playlist Manager (Python Project)
+Music Playlist Manager (Python Project)

 This project is a simple Python-based music playlist manager that allows users to create and manage their own playlist.
 Users can add songs,